GST 2.0 Explained: What Changes from September 22, 2025?

 1. Cheaper

-• Household items: soaps, shampoos, hair oil, toothbrushes, tableware, kitchenware.
+• Lowered tax rates for household items such as soaps, shampoos, hair oil, toothbrushes, tableware, and kitchenware.

-• TVs, air conditioners, white goods: these are moving down from higher rate slabs.
+• It has moved TVs, air conditioners, and other white goods down from higher rate slabs.

 2. Costlier or staying high